prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 Sometimes, a new version might not work best for you and could impact your profitability negatively if there is an unforeseen issue in the software.
 To downgrade, there are a few important steps to keep in mind.

-### Downgrading between minor patch versions
+### Downgrading between patch versions (v1.0.x)

-If you are downgrading between **minor patch versions**, which means only the last number in the version changed, such as `v1.0.5` to `v1.0.4`, then follow the instructions below:
+If you are downgrading between **patch versions**, which means only the last number in the version changed, such as `v1.0.5` to `v1.0.4`, then follow the instructions below:

 <Tabs
   groupId="operating-systems"